mohd-amaan1/AI-Helper/README.md

 # AI Helper

 AI Helper is a Next.js web application built with TypeScript, Prisma, and TailwindCSS.
-It offers user authentication (signup and signin), integration with the Gemini API for AI chat functionality, and dynamic user data management.
+It offers user authentication (signup and signin) and Google OAuth, integration with the Gemini API for AI chat functionality, and dynamic user data management.

 ## Features

-- **User Authentication**: Secure signup and signin functionality using Prisma and server actions.
+- **User Authentication**: Implemented secure sign-up and sign-in functionality using **NextAuth** with **Google OAuth** and credential-based authentication, managed with **Prisma ORM**.
-- **AI Chat**: Integrated with the Gemini API for an enhanced chat experience.
+- **AI Chat**: Integrated with the **Gemini API** to provide an enhanced chatbot experience with real-time responses, handling **15 requests per minute (RPM)**.
-- **Responsive Design**: Styled with TailwindCSS for a user-friendly and adaptive UI.
+- **Responsive Design**: Styled the application with **TailwindCSS**, ensuring a user-friendly and adaptive interface across different devices and screen sizes.
-- **Dynamic User Management**: Displays user data in real time using server-side actions.
+- **Dynamic User Management**: Displayed real-time user data and interactions using **Prisma ORM** and **PostgreSQL**, providing seamless user experience.

 ## Tech Stack